yclas/guides/docs/e-wallet.md

 ## Mark order as received

-Buyers shoudl mark an order as received before transfer the money to the seller.
+Buyers should mark an order as received before transfer the money to the seller.

 You can send a reminder to the buyer to mark an order as received n days after the order was paid.